Find out how to maintain ageless hair with extensions...

 Hair extensions can be a permanent way to thicken and lengthen your hair, or used merely as way to boost your locks for a special occasion.

 Tape extensions are arguably the easiest extensions to try.
-Due to the easy application method, they take less time to apply and are usually less expensive than other methods.
+Tape extensions last up to eight weeks and produce the same effect as permanent ones.
+Due to the easy application method, you’re in the salon for less time and are usually less expensive than other methods.
 Tape in extensions are also thought to be the least damaging on the market.
 Due to them being so lightweight, they don’t pull on your own hair.

 Clip-in extensions may be easy to use, but they’re very heavy and could even lead to bald spots if worn every day.
 These types of extensions are best saved for a special occasion.